 The Citizenship ceremony is held at Expressions Whirinaki, 836 Fergusson Drive, Upper Hutt.

-Please remember that you will be notified by the Department of Internal Affairs when your ceremony will take place via a personal invitation.
+You will be notified by the Department of Internal Affairs when your ceremony will take place via a personal invitation.

 What to bring